 1945 - The Second World War in Europe ends on 7 May when Germany surrenders unconditionally.
 In keeping with their wartime pledges, British and US forces withdraw from Iran.

-1949 - With the need for development funds growing, the Majlis becomes increasingly focussed on renegotiating the oil concession with the AIOC to achieve more equitable returns for Iran.
-Again, Mossadegh leads the push to improve the returns to Iran.
+1949 - With the need for development funds growing, the Majlis becomes increasingly focused on renegotiating the oil concession with the AIOC to achieve more equitable returns to Iran.
+Mossadegh leads the push.

 Meanwhile, following an abortive attempt on the shah's life on 4 February, reputedly by Iranian communists, the Tudeh Party is banned.

 1950 - Mossadegh is elected as chairman of the government's Oil Committee.
 In November the committee rejects a draft agreement with the AIOC that offers the government slightly improved terms but not the 50-50 profit-sharing split of other Persian Gulf oil concessions.

 Mossadegh's position on the oil industry attracts growing popular support, and the National Front wins many new seats in elections held during the year.